Mfurrakama/linuxMint-21.x-postInstallation/README.md

   - **PSU**: EVGA 600 80 Plus

   #### Why I created this?
   Actually for fun, nowadays I use PopOS!
-21.04, the Gnome envoriment and the Pop!_shop are quite usefull and unique.
+21.04, the Gnome environment and the Pop!_shop are quite usefull and unique.
 But if I go back to Linux Mint (maybe someday) I already have a desktop working as expected.

   ## Meu hardware e minhas necessidades (pt_BR)